-- All “waste” wood and unusable pallets are sent to be chipped for landscaping materials.
+- All scrap wood and unusable pallets are sent to be chipped for landscaping materials.

-- Waste oil from our bulk vegetable and carrier oils is collected for bio-diesel salvage.
+- All unusable essential oils and carrier oils are collected for bio-diesel salvage.

-- Broken and unused electronics are taken to a local facility for proper salvage and recycling.
+- All broken and unused electronics are taken to a local facility for proper salvage and recycling.

 - All break room and staff food waste is composted.